Ealrann/VSand/README.md

 Since that kind of game requires a lot of computing power, I wanted to exploit the graphic card capabilities to process AND to display the particles (*parallel computing*).

 License GPL-3.0.
 Feel free to redistribute (please let me know).
+Since version 1.2, the VSand releases contain an [OpenJDK with OpenJ9](https://www.eclipse.org/openj9/).

 ### Requirements